-Required textbooks will be available for purchase online from NPRC's virtual bookstore.
-Students with an institutional aid award for textbooks are provided with information regarding their award amount and instructions on acquiring books from the virtual bookstore.
-Students with institutional aid for textbooks who wish to choose an alternative method for purchasing books are required to discuss reimbursement options with the Business Office.
-More information on textbooks can be found in the Learning and Support Resources section.
+Required textbooks will be available for purchase from NPRC's online bookstore.
+Students with an institutional aid award for textbooks are provided with information regarding their award amount and instructions on acquiring books from the online bookstore.
+More information about textbooks can be found in the Student Admission and Registration Resources section of the catalog.